|

 ·

-deductions will be made for poor balance, lack of control, tight
+made for poor balance, lack of control, tight reins,

-reins, slower speed, inability to carry the double rider and tight
+slower speed, inability to carry the double rider and

 ·